tirucloud/django-docker-compose/README.md

 # Endpoints <br>

-* You will be able to reach the Django project at 0.0.0.0:80.
-This is the Nginx endpoint that interacts with Gunicorn at 0.0.0.0:8000 <br>
+* You will be able to reach the Django project at <pulic-ip-of-instance>:80.
+This is the Nginx endpoint that interacts with Gunicorn at <pulic-ip-of-instance>:8000. <br>
+Admin page <pulic-ip-of-instance>:8000/admin